lino-framework/book/docs/dev/quantities.rst

 Decimal('0.00')

-The qty field is nullable and can be `None`, which means "no value".
+Note that the qty field is nullable and can be `None`, which means "no value".
 This makes sense e.g. in lines without any product:

 >>> i = Item(voucher=voucher)
 >>> print(repr(i.qty))